SalesforceCommerceCloud/pwa-kit/packages/internal-lib-build/README.md

 # PWA Kit Internal Tools

-A package that contains internal tools used by other libraries in the `pwa-kit` monorepo.
+A package that contains internal tools used by other packages in the `pwa-kit` monorepo.
 It can't run outside the context of this monorepo.

 To see all the available commands: